- 2 cans (15-1/2 ounces each) great northern beans, rinsed and drained

 - 2 tablespoons butter or margarine

 - 1 bay leaf

 - Mash one can of beans; set aside.
 In a large saucepan, saute the carrots and onion in butter.
 Stir in the water, ham, seasonings and whole and mashed beans; cook over medium heat until heated through.
-Discard bay leaf.
+Discard bay leaf before serving.
 Yield: 6 servings.

 "I traded tomatoes for carrots, and chicken broth for water.
 Other than that I left if alone.
 It was pretty darn good.
 I will definitely make it again!"

 "Way too salty.
 I even used low sodium beans.
 The kids did not like."

 "Super easy.
 Always a hit, even with my picky 4 year old.
 My only alterations are that I add celery and ALWAYS double the recipe (and freeze the extra).
 Yum!!"

 "Finally, a delicious quick and easy soup that you can make with your leftover ham.
 Like other reviewers, I used chicken broth rather than water and added diced celery.
 I forgot to add the minced garlic to the vegetable saute, so I added garlic powder to the soup, which was fine.
 Next time, I'll try adding the kale.
 Perfect for these chilly fall nights!"